 2) I overused my lower back muscles, which are probably too weak.

-Our old house is super dusty, so I was trying to find the limit of how much vacuuming my lower back could handle.
+Since moving in, I’ve been doing a lot of cleaning and trying to clean up the place, trying to see how much my lower back muscles could handle, now that I’m getting back into shape.
 And I definitely found the limit!
 So, while my leg muscles were tight from the cold and not being adequately stretched, my lower back muscles were also going into spasm and pulling things out of alignment.

 2) The time of the month.